awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-kinesisstreams-gluejob/README.md

 ### Glue Job

 -   Create a Glue Security Config that configures encryption for CloudWatch, Job Bookmarks, and S3.
 CloudWatch and Job Bookmarks are encrypted using AWS Managed KMS Key created for AWS Glue Service.
 The S3 bucket is configured with SSE-S3 encryption mode
 -   Configure service role policies that allow AWS Glue to read from Kinesis Data Streams.
-It will use the GlueJobCommandProps to create the Glue Job

 ### Glue Database

--   A Glue database to add the table required to define the schema for the Kinesis stream
+-   A Glue database to add the table required to define a Glue Table structure and schema for the Kinesis stream

 ### Glue Table